Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Discussion

-To substantiate a distributaries analogy, measures in Figure \ref{fig:Figure6} seem to reduce attrition at a high school to undergraduate transition.
-Specifically, if a high school student shows high aptitude and interest in physics (so-called, ``Exceptional Physics Girls'', \citep{arc16}), then they are retained at rates above national averages.
+To substantiate a distributaries analogy within the Physics Group, measures in Figure \ref{fig:Figure6} seem to reduce attrition at a high school to undergraduate transition, since women are retained in the major at higher rates than men.
+Specifically, if a high school student shows high aptitude and interest in physics (so-called, ``Exceptional Physics Girls'', \citealp{arc16}), then she is retained at rates above national averages in the Physics Group.
+The result in Figure \ref{fig:Figure6} accord with an attempt to keep the primary tributary as broad as possible, early within the undergraduate experience.

 Similarly, if a woman receives her bachelor's degree in the Physics Group, then her STEM identity seems more solidified as she moves into a STEM advancement position (Fig.\ \ref{fig:Figure8}).
 When examining the approximate percentages shown in Figure \ref{fig:Figure8}, it is clear that a greater number of women in STEM advancement occupy the non-PHYS GS categories.
-That is, fewer women are retained to become physicists than not.
-However, the Physics Group still considers this successful.
-A great emphasis is placed on physics as a unique way of knowing, even quite unlike other STEM disciplines, including engineering \citep{mar13}.
-While this attitude is not viewed as elitist, the Physics Group believes that `hidden physicists' critically participate in other non-physics, STEM fields.
-The `hidden physicist' moniker is fundamental to the Physics Group in its awarding of undergraduate degrees and all fields of post-graduate pursuit.
+That is, fewer women are retained to become (traditional) physicists than not.
+However, the Physics Group still considers this successful, since the goal is to flood the delta.
+A `flooded delta' represents scenarios where there is a greater likelihood that young women (K-12 students) will see someone like them in STEM-advancement positions.
+Without becoming elitist, the Physics Group believes that `hidden physicists' critically participate in other non-physics, STEM fields, because physics provides a unique way of knowing \citep{mar13}.
+These unique pathways serve to diversify the face of science by increasing the number of distributaries for physics bachelor recipients.

-In hopes of answering several questions relating to the results, mixed method investigation is planned with students who experienced these changes.
-This will include detailed interviews to better understand women's self-perceptions within the Physics Group.
-Further, mindset and STEM identity for all bachelor's recipients will be captured prior to and after implemented changes.
-This information should help to substantiate a more clear picture of the reasons leading to the significant improvements.